 a.
 Track Methodology

-Precipitation properties are quantified using a unique accumulation of overpasses of the pre-genesis stage of developing TCs and nondeveloping disturbances from multiple satellite-borne PMW imagers.
+Precipitation properties are quantified using a unique accumulation of overpasses of the pre-genesis stage of developing TCs and nondeveloping tropical disturbances from multiple satellite-borne PMW imagers.
 The overpasses are a subset of the broader Tropical Cyclone – Passive Microwave (TC-PMW) dataset (used previously by Alvey et al. 2015 for developed TCs), which consists of overpass statistics during all stages of the TC lifecycle.
 While the TC-PMW encompasses all developed TCs globally between 1998–2015, pre-genesis and nondevelopers do not contribute during the entire period.
-The TC-PMW consists of 13 years (2003–2015) of overpasses of pre-genesis and nondeveloping disturbances in the basins under National Hurricane Center (NHC) responsibility [North Atlantic (AL), East Pacific (EP), and Central Pacific (CP)].
+The TC-PMW consists of 13 years (2003–2015) of satellite overpasses of pre-genesis and nondeveloping disturbances in the basins under National Hurricane Center (NHC) responsibility [North Atlantic (AL), eastern North Pacific (EP), and central North Pacific (CP)].
 For basins under the purview of the Joint Typhoon Warning Center (JTWC) [Northwest Pacific (WP), Northern Indian Ocean (NIO), and Southern Hemisphere (SH)], there are 12 years (2004–2015) of developing disturbances with pre-genesis tracks available, and 7 years (2009–2015) of nondeveloping disturbances.
 The number of developing and nondeveloping disturbances available in each basin is provided in Table 1.
-Among all basins, there is almost an equal number of contributing developing (1064) and nondeveloping (1115) disturbances.
+There is almost an equal number of developing (1064) and nondeveloping (1115) disturbances in the combined global dataset.

 Best-track information from NHC and JTWC serves as the source for disturbance center locations, and provides important estimates on the intensity of the disturbance, such as the maximum sustained wind speed and minimum sea level pressure (MSLP).
-The pre-genesis track consists of the “Invest” portion of the best track of the disturbance, prior to the first designation of a Tropical Depression (TD), and are typically classified as a “wave” (WV), “disturbance” (DB), or “low” (LO).
+The pre-genesis track consists of the “Invest” portion of the best track of the disturbance, prior to its initial designation as a Tropical Depression (TD), and are typically classified as a “wave” (WV), “disturbance” (DB), or “low” (LO).
 The first TD or greater (e.g., tropical storm [TS]) classification is considered the genesis time.
 An “Invest” designation does not necessarily guarantee eventual development into a TC, therefore “Invests” that do not develop are classified as the nondeveloping sample.

 The use of the “Invest” tracks in this study differs from many previous studies on tropical cyclogenesis.
-For example, some previous studies have used vorticity maxima in the low (i.e., 925, 850 hPa) and middle troposphere (i.e., 700, 600 hPa) as center positions for pre-genesis and nondeveloping tracks (e.g. Kerns et al. 2008; Kerns and Zipser 2009; Zawislak and Zipser 2010).
+For example, some previous studies have used vorticity maxima in the lower (i.e., 925, 850 hPa) and middle troposphere (i.e., 700, 600 hPa) as center positions for pre-genesis and nondeveloping tracks (e.g. Kerns et al. 2008; Kerns and Zipser 2009; Zawislak and Zipser 2010).
 While such a methodology will certainly produce a larger case sample, a larger sample does not necessarily guarantee an informative result, particularly for nondeveloping disturbances.
-Nondeveloping vorticity maxima are more numerous than developing (Kerns et al. 2008a tracked nearly 6 times as many more nondeveloping vorticity maxima; 615 nondeveloping v.
-97 developing, in the low levels in the AL) and a significant portion of those tracks are dry, void of rainfall, and/or are substantially sheared, and are clearly nondevelopers.
-That the subsets of nondeveloping tracks used in the TC-PMW were designated “Invests” by the operational centers suggest at least some interest in their potential for future genesis.
-The methodology in this study is certainly more subjective than using relative vorticity tracks as it is based on multiple human analysts’ determination of center location (based on available satellite, aircraft, and surface information) and whether it should be classified as an “Invest” — those analysts may differ in how they make those assessments.
+Nondeveloping vorticity maxima are more numerous than developing (Kerns et al. 2008a tracked nearly 6 times more nondeveloping than developing vorticity maxima; 615 nondeveloping v.
+97 developing, in the low levels in the AL) and a significant portion of those tracks are dry, void of rainfall, and/or experiencing substantial vertical wind shear, and are clearly nondevelopers.
+That the subsets of nondeveloping tracks used in the TC-PMW were designated “Invests” by the various operational centers suggest at least some interest in their potential for future genesis.
+The methodology in this study is certainly more subjective than using relative vorticity tracks as it is based on multiple human analysts’ determinations of center location (based on available satellite, aircraft, and surface information) and whether it should or should not be classified as an “Invest” — the methodologies in making those determinations may differ from forecast center to forecast center and even from forecaster to forecaster.
 However, rather than attempt to account for these differences, instead we simply treat the determination of the center locations and “Invest” status equally for each track position.

 b.
 TC-PMW